HOMEBLOGINQUIRYSEARCH

 Rhabdoid Tumor Treatment

-Rhabdoid tumors are very aggressive and difficult to treat.
+Rhabdoid tumors are very aggressive and challenging to treat.
 They are often resistant to chemotherapy and radiation therapy.
 Surgery for rhabdoid tumor treatment is regularly the only option.
-However, the tumor frequently grows so rapidly that surgery is not always viable.
-If surgery is possible, the goal is to remove as much of the tumor as possible.
+However, the tumor frequently proliferates, and surgery is not always viable.
+If surgery is possible, the goal is to remove as much of the cancer as possible.

-There are several chemotherapy drugs that may be effective for treating rhabdoid tumors.
+Several chemotherapy drugs may be effective for treating rhabdoid tumors.
 These include:

 • Cyclophosphamide